 Not ready to book a tour?
 See if a Vatican tour is worth it.

 16. The Colossal Statue Of Augustus

 Today, Instagram allows us to immortalize ourselves by adding photos for everyone to see.
-Sculptures was the Instagram of the Ancients.
+Sculptures were the Instagram of the ancients.

 Octavianus Augustus was the first and arguably one of the most important Ancient, Roman Emperors.
 He created the Pax Romana ( Roman peace) after a century of strife and turmoil.
 He lived to the ripe, old age of 75 and was also Emperor during the early years of Jesus.

 As with Instagram, we tend to show our best side in a photo.
 Back in the day, even if they were older, they would order a statue to be made of themselves during their youth.
 The strategy worked, since we can easily recognize a statue of Augustus as a young man, but have no clue what he looked like when he was older!

 Arnoldo Pomodoro | 1990 | Bronze | Pinecone Courtyard